m4rcel0/rudi-mongo/README.md

 # rudi-mongo

-Another discord bot, using node.js
+Now written on Python, using Discord.py